 - Duplicate the gadget data to customize a Library gadget.

-- Delete to permanently remove the gadget from your dashboard.
+- Permanently delete the gadget from your dashboard.

 Each gadget is made of: